Silver Legacy Resort & Casino

 Silver Legacy Resort & Casino is a hotel and casino located in Downtown Reno, Nevada.
 It anchors a network of connected hotel-casinos in the downtown Reno core that included Circus Circus Reno and Eldorado Reno and are owned and operated by Caesars Entertainment.
 It has over 1,700 hotel rooms and suites and is the tallest building in Reno.

-Previous joint venture owners of Silver Legacy Resort & Casino (along with Eldorado Resorts) were Mandalay Resort Group, formerly known as Circus Circus Enterprises (1995–2005) and MGM Resorts International, formerly known as MGM Mirage (2005–2015).
+Previous joint venture owners of Silver Legacy (along with Eldorado Resorts) were Mandalay Resort Group, formerly known as Circus Circus Enterprises (1995–2005) and MGM Resorts International, formerly known as MGM Mirage (2005–2015).

 History

+Early years

 In 1992, Don Carano, a long time Reno attorney and CEO/Chairman of the Eldorado Hotel Casino and Clyde Turner, CEO of Circus Circus Enterprises joined together to design the Silver Legacy.
 At the time, Las Vegas in Southern Nevada was growing fast and far overtaking Reno with larger and more lavish casino-hotels.
 Carano wanted to create a similar, competitive hotel casino-resort.
 The total cost was projected at $230 million.
 On July 22, 1993, the special use permit was approved to go ahead with the construction on land owned by Carano, two city blocks which would link the new resort with Eldorado and Circus Circus.

 Carano and Turner announced the official name of the resort on December 15, 1994.
 Following a citywide competition to name Reno's newest resort in more than a decade, the winning name "Silver Legacy" was chosen.
-In June 1995, the Nevada Gaming Commission approved the gaming permit for the resort.
 It opened on July 28, 1995.
+An awning on the building's front entrance states that it was established a century earlier, in 1895.
+This date is a nod to the building's 19th century theme.

+The Silver Legacy appears in the 1996 film Kingpin, which features many scenes inside the resort.
+The 2002 film Waking Up in Reno was also partially filmed inside Silver Legacy.